bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 ---

 So, in the wild, method_missing looks a little like this.
-This is an oversimplification of how ActiveRecord uses it, but this is the general shape of it. method_missing gets passed the bag of arguments that you sent the object and decides what to do based on them.
+This oversimplifies how actual ActiveRecord looks, but this is the general shape of it. method_missing gets passed the bag of arguments that you sent the object and decides what to do based on them.

-This oversimplified version of it that I'm showing here is making two really common mistakes with the use of method_missing.
+Most method_missing implementations are this simple, which unfortunately means they make two small mistakes.
+With the use of method_missing.

 ---